IQAIcom/brain-examples/apps/near-agent-example/README.md

-# ImageLoad Agent Example
+# Near Agent Example

-## Overview

-The **ImageLoad Agent Example** integrates multiple plugins to enable your agent generate images and captions, and post them on a daily basis.
+The **Near Agent Example** provides a seamless integration with the NEAR Protocol blockchain, enabling smart contract interactions, transaction handling, and event listening capabilities directly from your agent.

 ## Plugins Overview

+The **Near Plugin** provides a seamless integration with the NEAR Protocol blockchain, enabling smart contract interactions, transaction handling, and event listening capabilities directly from your agent.

+### Heartbeat Plugin

+The **Heartbeat** Plugin enables automated scheduling of tasks and social media interactions.

 ### Image Plugin

-The **Image Plugin** allows your agent to generate AI images using Anthropic and Together services, with automatic captions generation.
+The **Near Plugin** provides a seamless integration with the NEAR Protocol blockchain, enabling smart contract interactions, transaction handling, and event listening capabilities directly from your agent.

 ### Heartbeat Plugin